 The Coastal and Estuarine Land Conservation Program

-Since 2002, the Coastal and Estuarine Land Conservation Program (CELCP) has protected more than 100,000 acres through funds to state and local governments to purchase threatened coastal and estuarine lands or obtain conservation easements, with over 16,000 more acres protected as in-kind matching contributions.
-Lands selected to be protected through the program are ecologically important or possess other coastal conservation values, such as historic features, scenic views, or recreational opportunities.
+Since 2002, the Coastal and Estuarine Land Conservation Program (CELCP) has protected more than 110,000 acres through funds to state and local governments to purchase threatened coastal and estuarine lands or obtain conservation easements, including over 16,000 acres protected as in-kind matching contributions.
+Lands selected for protection through the program are ecologically important or possess other coastal conservation values, such as historic features, scenic views, or recreational opportunities.

 CELCP (pronounced “kelp”) furthers the following goals of the Coastal Zone Management Act:

 - Protect coastal ecosystems, wetlands, corals, and natural shorelines